QualitaX/NDF-Frictionless-Market/README.md

-# ⚠️ EXPERIMENTAL PROOF OF CONCEPT - NOT FOR PRODUCTION USE ⚠️
+## EXPERIMENTAL PROOF OF CONCEPT - NOT FOR PRODUCTION USE️

-**CRITICAL WARNING: This codebase is an experimental proof of concept and contains known security vulnerabilities.
+**WARNING: This codebase is an experimental proof of concept and contains known security vulnerabilities.
 DO NOT deploy to mainnet or use with real funds.**

 ## Known Critical Issues
 - **Security vulnerabilities** that could result in complete loss of funds